Automated schema validation for 837P vs 837I claims

 def parse_segments_to_dict(segments: Iterator[str]) -> Dict[str, List[str]]:

-"""Parses streamed segments into a structured mapping for schema validation."""
+"""Collapse streamed segments into a structural map for schema checks.

 parsed: Dict[str, List[str]] = {}